What do we do?

 Transition St Albans started out several years ago with a few individuals who saw a way to start making changes in their community and now over 1,000 people follow our blog .

-In the past two years we have spent a lot of time organising Sustainable StAlbans Week, in partnership with St Albans Friends of the Earth.
+In the past three years we have spent a lot of time organising Sustainable StAlbans Week, in partnership with St Albans Friends of the Earth.
 We want that environmental sustainability is an integral part of the life of the district, and not just an ‘add-on’.

 ▪ Food Growing at Home:We have a food group who share ideas and inspire others to grow food at home and in the community with the Home Grown Food Skills Sharing sessions running from April to September and the OpenFoodGardens programme where food gardeners open up their home gardens to visitors in the summer months.